prerna-phadnis/translation-controller/README.md

 ## Overview

 A desktop application that translates Chinese text in CAD drawings (PDF) into English.
-A CustomTkinter GUI talks to a local FastAPI backend (run in a background thread), which extracts Chinese text from the PDF (PyMuPDF + pdfplumber), translates it offline using a bundled MarianMT (Helsinki-NLP) model, and overlays the English text back onto the original PDF — abbreviating and generating a legend page where space doesn't allow the full translation to fit.
+A CustomTkinter GUI talks to a local FastAPI backend (run in a background thread), which extracts Chinese text from the PDF (PyMuPDF + pdfplumber), translates it offline using a bundled MarianMT (Helsinki-NLP) model, and overlays the English text back onto the original PDF abbreviating and generating a legend page where space doesn't allow the full translation to fit.
 Jobs run as background tasks and are polled for status; results are returned as a downloadable ZIP.

 ## Architecture Diagram
-check this link for flow diagram https://github.com/prerna-phadnis/translation-flow-diagram/blob/main/diagrams.excalidraw.svg
+check this link for flow diagram: https://github.com/prerna-phadnis/translation-flow-diagram/blob/main/diagrams.excalidraw.svg

 ## Environment Variables